19 Things Nobody Tells You Before Visiting Chefchaouen

 16. Don't photograph people without asking.

-This is critical.
+This one is critical.
 Many locals, especially women and older residents, do not want to be photographed.
 Always ask first.
 Some artisans will expect a small tip (5-10 MAD) if you photograph them or their work.
-Pointing a camera at someone without permission is considered deeply rude.
+Pointing a camera at someone without permission reads as deeply rude.

 17. You will be offered cannabis.
 A lot.

 The Rif Mountains are Morocco's primary cannabis-growing area.
-Sellers will approach you in the medina, on trails, at bus stations.
-A polite "la, shukran" works.
-Don't engage in extended conversation — it just prolongs the sales pitch.
-It's illegal, even if enforcement is inconsistent.
+Sellers will approach in the medina, on trails, at bus stations.
+A polite "la, shukran" does the job.
+Keep it short — extended conversation only prolongs the pitch.
+It's illegal, even where enforcement is inconsistent.

 18. Learn three Arabic phrases.

-"Shukran" (thank you), "la" (no), and "b'saha" (enjoy your meal/bless you) will cover 90% of interactions.
+"Shukran" (thank you), "la" (no), and "b'saha" (enjoy your meal/bless you) cover 90% of interactions.
 French works too — most Moroccans speak it.
-Spanish, oddly, works better here than in most of Morocco, due to the region's proximity to Spain.
+Spanish, oddly, works better here than in most of Morocco, thanks to the region's proximity to Spain.

 The Big One